March 2024

 • Representative of the Board of Family Life Ministry

-• Representative of the Board of Stewardship
+• Representative of the Board of Discipleship

 • Representative of the Board of Missions and Outreach